Jasbir96/full_stack_notes/JS_Notes/JS-5 Closure and it's applications.md

 * The code continues to run.
 However, there's a delay of 2 seconds specified for the cb function execution, so the "I will explode" message, along with the value of a (which is 100), will be logged to the console after 2 seconds.

 ---
-## 6. Closure Question 2 var and closure

 Give the output of the below code:

 ```javascript